DormanLab/AmpliCI/README.md

 A text file with the following information provided as key: value pairs, one per line.
 The keys are:

-- `log likelihood`:
+- `log likelihood`: Penalized log likelihood of the model.
+See the paper for more details.

-- `K`: Number of haplotypes selected by AmpliCI.
+- `K`: Number of haplotypes

-- `assignments`: AmpliCI-assigned haplotype by posterior probability for each read in FASTQ-determined input order.
+- `assignments`: model-assigned haplotype for each read in FASTQ-determined input order.
 Haplotypes are numbered 0, 1, ..., and match the sequences H0, H1, ... in the output FASTA file of haplotypes.

 - `cluster sizes`: Number of reads assigned to each haplotype.

-- `UMI K`:
+- `UMI K`: Number of unique UMIs

-- `UMI assignment`:
+- `UMI assignment`: model-assigned UMI for each read in FASTQ-determined input order.

-- `UMI cluster sizes`:
+- `UMI cluster sizes`: Number of reads assigned to each UMI.

-- `reads posterior likelihood`:
+- `reads ll`: The posterior log likelihood for each read.

 - `Eta`:

 - `Gamma`:

-- There is also a list of the haplotypes with related UMIs reported in this file.
+- There is also a list of haplotypes with related UMIs reported in this file.

 The example below showed one haplotype with related 3 UMIs.
 Thus the deduplicated abundance of the haplotype is 3.